Skip to main content

 4. Add a description (like, β€œTackle Marketplace Secret”) and set the expiration to 24 months.

-5. Copy and paste the new secret value (not the secret ID) and the expiration date from Active Directory into the same Tackle Account Settings page.
+5. Copy and paste the new secret value (not the secret ID) and the expiration date from Active Directory into the same page in Tackle.
 Tackle needs this value to create a test purchase and set up reporting.

 6. Click Save.